Pages

 The Opportunity in Problems

 To illustrate my point I’d like to share a story from my first job out of college.
 I was working for Motorola as a software engineer where my responsibilities included developing custom software for our CAD/CAM systems.
 By the end of my first year I had developed a number of new features for our CAD System to help speed up the design process for our circuit board designers.
-I was friends with most of the designers but didn’t feel they fully appreciated the work I had done.
-One afternoon, after I had made an enhancement to one of the features and reinstalled it, a designer complained that his system was not behaving properly.
-After he explained what happened, I immediately knew what was wrong.
-I had made a small error in the enhancement and was able to fix it within a couple of minutes.
+One afternoon, after I had made an enhancement to one of the features and reinstalled it, the designers complained that their systems were not behaving properly.
+After they explained what happened, I immediately knew what was wrong.
+I had made a small coding error and was able to fix it within a couple of minutes.

-After I fixed the problem I was stunned by the designer’s reaction and those around him.
-Rather being disappointed that I had created the problem he was delighted that I had been able to fix the issue so quickly.
-I was now a hero and genius whereas before I was just regular person.
+After the problem was resolved I was stunned by the designers reaction.
+Rather being disappointed that I had created the problem they were delighted that I had been able to fix the issue so quickly.
+I was now a hero and genius.
 So what lesson did I learn?
 Break things so you can fix them and be a hero?
-Not really.
+See Stop Trying to Delight your Customers?

 I need to share another story.
 This time from one of my all-time favorite business books, “In Search of Excellence”, by Tom Peters and Robert Waterman.